readyapi/cligenius/docs/help-typer.md

     * See other Open Source projects I have created that could help you.
     * Follow me to see when I create a new Open Source project.
 * <a href="https://twitter.com/khulnasoft" class="external-link" target="_blank">Follow me on **Twitter**</a>.
-    * Tell me how you use Types (I love to hear that).
+    * Tell me how you use Cligenius (I love to hear that).
     * Hear when I make announcements or release new tools.
 * <a href="https://www.linkedin.com/in/khulnasoft/" class="external-link" target="_blank">Connect with me on **Linkedin**</a>.
     * Hear when I make announcements or release new tools (although I use Twitter more often 🤷‍♂).